LaraCrafts/meta/README.md

 - Be linked to a project with the package name in order to keep things organized

 To skip all of the overhead of creating the basic package files, you can use the [package boilerplate template](https://github.com/LaraCrafts/boilerplate) while creating a new repository.

+## Questions

+Something is not clear about these information?
+Feel free to [open an issue](https://github.com/LaraCrafts/meta/issues/new).